Opioids And Overdose Deaths In Oklahoma

 Unfortunately, American Indians experience addiction rates at a much higher percentage than other ethnicities.
 This population is uniquely susceptible to violence, mental health disorders, and other negative environmental factors.

-These factors, coupled with past historical trauma, contribute to the risk of substance abuse and mental health problems: more than 15,000 American Indians in Oklahoma received state-funded mental health services in 2019, but less than 3,000 received services for substance abuse.
+These factors, coupled with past historical trauma, contribute to the risk of substance use and mental health problems: more than 15,000 American Indians in Oklahoma received state-funded mental health services in 2019, but less than 3,000 received services for substance use.

 Veterans And Addiction In Oklahoma